alexgaas/antlr-intro/README.md

 # antlr-intro
-Minimal setup of ANTLR with kotlin
+Minimal setup of ANTLR with kotlin / gradle